endojs/endo/packages/compartment-mapper/README.md

 The `loadArchive` and `parseArchive` functions return an `Application` object with an `import({ globals?, modules? })` method.

+`loadArchive` and `parseArchive` do not run the archived program, so they can be used to check the hash of a program without running it.

 # Package Descriptors

 The compartment mapper uses [Compartments], one for each Node.js package your